Comment on page

-The Create New Project button creates a new project
+- The Create New Project button creates a new project.

-- The Export Current Project button is a shortcut to exports of the current project as a WAV or OGG file.
-This is the same as in the file menu's Export option.
+- The Export Current Project button is a shortcut to export the current project as a .wav, .ogg, or .mp3 file (.flac is also avaliable for export as of 1.3).